Our Team

 Rohan Singleton

 Rohan is a Northcote local who was part of the team that started Range Physio in 2012.
-He graduated from Physiotherapy at the University of Melbourne and completed his Masters in Sports Physiotherapy through La Trobe University.
+Originally from Canberra he graduated from Physiotherapy at the University of Melbourne and completed his Masters in Sports Physiotherapy through La Trobe University.

-Rohan enjoys treating a broad range of both sport and general musculoskeletal injuries.
+Rohan enjoys treating a broad range of both sport and general musculoskeletal injurie and is passionate about all aspects of physical health.
 He is a firm believer in combining effective manual therapy with education, advice and structured rehabilitation.
 His rehabilitation philosophy combines the key elements of pilates with the principles of strength and conditioning.

-Away from Physio Rohan loves spending time with his young family (Wife Mel and baby Sloane!), playing cricket for the Cheeseheads, getting out on the golf course and pretending not to support the Kangas!
+Away from Physio Rohan loves spending time with his young family (Wife Mel, baby Felix and Sloane), getting out in the garden, exploring everything Melbourne (particularly the Inner North) has to offer, following the cricket, the occasional hit of golf and getting behind the mighty Kangas!

 James Heron